 Beginners to intermediate level photographers welcome.

 Each day, we will meet in a morning learning session, then go out “on location” to practice what you’ve learned.
 You need little or no experience with a digital camera to take part.
 What you do need is a willingness and desire to immerse yourself in the experience, and be open to exploring new ways of seeing the world.

-You will join art photographers Tom and Sam Robbins, our husband-wife team from Columbus, Ohio, who will return in 2012 to guide our expedition.
-2011 Expedition participants raved about how much they learned — even the most experienced among them!.
-The Robbins’ are versatile, experienced teachers and coaches whose work has been published in national photography magazines.
-Their website features photos from our 2011 expedition!
+You will join art photographers Tom and Sam Robbins, our husband-wife team from Columbus, Ohio, who guide our expedition.
+The Robbins’ are versatile, experienced teachers and coaches whose work appears in national photography magazines.

-You will participate in a cooking class to learn more about regional indigenous foods and their preparation, plus have a tasty dining experience including the famed mole sauce and mezcal if you wish.
+You will take a cooking class (included) to learn more about regional indigenous foods and their preparation, plus have a tasty dining experience including the famed mole sauce and mezcal if you wish.
 Photography welcomed!